tuguzD/obsidian-plug-in-pack/README.md

 - [Smart Typography](https://github.com/mgmeyers/obsidian-smart-typography) – convert sets of characters into a single ones, that are useful for text typography
 - [Various Complements](https://github.com/tadashi-aikawa/obsidian-various-complements-plugin) – auto-complete words (like in IDEs) from vault contents and/or custom dictionaries
 - [Note Refactor](https://github.com/lynchjames/note-refactor-obsidian) – split any chosen note, or extract selected part of a note into a new/existing one
 - [Waypoint](https://github.com/IdreesInc/Waypoint) – automatically generate (add/update) tables of contents (link folder note with the regular ones)
+- [Virtual Linker / Glossary](https://github.com/vschroeter/obsidian-virtual-linker) – add virtual links in text (within notes) matching with the titles/aliases of other notes

 ### 🎞️ Manipulate *media* content
 - [Icon Shortcodes](https://github.com/aidenlx/obsidian-icon-shortcodes) – insert emojis/icons (in-app/custom) with fuzzy-searched shortcodes (`:open_book:` → `📖`)